Single sign-on

 Info

 Specifying a logout request is optional.
 It performs front-channel single logout.
-If configured, the user is redirected to the defined authorization server logout URL after logging out from Cumulocity IoT.
+If configured, the user is redirected to the defined authorization server logout URL after logging out from Cumulocity.

 Custom logout request